Marcin Kaczmarek (footballer, born 1979)

-Marcin Kaczmarek (born 3 December 1979 in Sieradz) is a Polish footballer playing currently for Star Starachowice.
+Marcin Kaczmarek (born 3 December 1979) is a Polish professional footballer who plays as a midfielder for Klasa A club Sparta Dwikozy.

-Career

-Club
+Club career

 In August 2008, he joined Lechia Gdańsk on a three-year contract.

 In February 2011, he signed a contract with ŁKS Łódź.

 On 8 June 2019, 39-year old Kaczmarek joined KSZO Ostrowiec Świętokrzyski.

-National team
+International career

-Marcin Kaczmarek also played twice in the Poland national football team.
+Kaczmarek earned two caps for the Poland national team.
 His debut took place in the game versus Iceland in Warsaw on 7 September 2005.